State of Recycling

 What's happening with recycling?

 You may be hearing a lot about recycling in the news recently.
-At the beginning of this year, China instituted a new policy called “National Sword” that restricts the import of recyclable commodities due to high levels of contamination in the recycling they purchased to make new products.
+At the beginning of 2018 China instituted a new policy called “National Sword” that restricts the import of recyclable commodities due to high levels of contamination in the recycling they purchased to make new products.
 Since China was importing a significant amount of the recycling generated in the U.S., the domestic markets are now flooded with material which has dramatically decreased prices.

 Despite all this - keep recycling.
 Saint Paul’s recyclables are NOT being landfilled and recycling is more important than ever to save natural resources and sustain local jobs.

 How does this impact Saint Paul?